fred-mucyo/ikazefilms/README.md

 # Movie Frontend Application

-A modern, responsive movie streaming web application built with React and Vite, featuring a beautiful dark theme and seamless integration with a Node.js backend.
+A modern, responsive movie streaming web application built with React and Vite, featuring a beautiful dark theme and **fully frontend-dependent** architecture.
+No backend required!

 ## 🚀 Features

 - **Modern UI/UX**: Beautiful dark theme with gradient accents and smooth animations
 - **Responsive Design**: Fully responsive layout that works on all devices
-- **User Authentication**: Secure login and registration system
+- **User Authentication**: Frontend-only login and registration system using localStorage
 - **Movie Management**: Browse, search, and manage your movie collection
-- **Watchlist**: Add/remove movies to your personal watchlist
+- **Watchlist**: Add/remove movies to your personal watchlist (stored locally)
 - **Video Streaming**: Watch movies directly in the browser
-- **Profile Management**: Edit your profile information
+- **Profile Management**: Edit your profile information (stored locally)
 - **Real-time Search**: Instant search functionality across movies
+- **Lightweight**: No backend dependencies, runs entirely in the browser

 ## 🛠️ Tech Stack